rakutentech/leofs_docs/getting_started.rst

 ------------------------------------------------------
 Quick Start -1 All in one for Application Development
 ------------------------------------------------------

+Pupose
+^^^^^^

+This document is intended to give you a step by step guide to setting up LeoFS for the first time.
+For this tutorial, you can easily build "LeoFS stand-alone system".

 .. note:: In this section, ``LeoFS-Storage``, ``LeoFS-Gateway`` and ``LeoFS-Manager`` are all installed on a single system, with no clustering.